tytydraco/yessleep/out/I_went_back_to_the_town_where_I_was_born_and_properly_vented_my_anger.md

 My father was a football coach.

-I don’t know why this fact suddenly popped into my head when McGrady was talking about bowling shoes and tortilla chips, but it just appeared.
+I don’t know why this fact suddenly popped into my head when meddie was talking about bowling shoes and tortilla chips, but it just appeared.
 My father was the football coach at my hometown high school.
 Coach Ross.
 Everyone called him Coach Ross, even though that wasn’t his real name.
 I think his real name was Gregory or Gordon or something, but everyone called him Coach.

 Chloe started talking, reminiscing about when her dad taught her to bowl when she was seven, saying she always flopped.
 He was always so patient, so encouraging.